Health Transparency Bill 2019

 6.23 pmMr HUNTMixed

-As committee member, did not oppose the bill but raised concerns about the arbitrary basis for the 3.65-hour ratio and that ratios only apply to 16 state facilities, not 33 multipurpose health services or 11 transition healthcare programs.
+Stated the LNP would not oppose the bill but criticised the arbitrary basis for the 3.65-hour care ratio, noting it was not evidence based and that the ratio would not apply to 33 multipurpose health services and 11 transitional healthcare programs also operated by Queensland Health.

 4.27 pmMr ANDREWSupports